PdxCodeGuild/class_sheep/4 Django/docs/03 - Templates.md

 The `input` elements inside a form.
 To 'submit' the data, add a button with `type="submit` inside the form.
 You can read more about forms [here](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Your_first_HTML_form).

 Django also requires a CSRF token to be submitted as part of the form.
-CSRF stands for 'cross-site request You can include this just by adding `{% csrf_token %}` inside the form.
+CSRF stands for 'cross-site request forgery' You can include this just by adding `{% csrf_token %}` inside the form.
 You can read more about CSRF [here](https://en.wikipedia.org/wiki/Cross-site_request_forgery).

 ```html
 <form action="/savetodo" method="post">